 NYU Prison Education Program

-Problem Statement: Redesigning the NYU Prison Education Program website according to WCAG AA guidelines for accessibility
+Problem Statement: Redesigning the NYU Prison Education Program website according to WCAG AA guidelines for accessibility and enable better outreach of the program

 My role: Used inclusive design methology, web accessibility guidelines and user experience design process to redesign the PEP website